AlekseyBuzmakov/FCAPS/FCAPS/schemas/EXAMPLES/Lattice-Computation-for-simple-Sequential-Context.md

 ```

 Basically every json dataset is an array, where the first element of the array is an object with metadata, and the second object in the array is the data.
 As metedata we give here the names of patients.
 The data is encoded as an array under the name "Data".
 Every element of this array is the description of the corresponding patient.
 Every hospital is encoded by its number.

 We should notice here that, "Data" is an array of arrays.
 Each such an array contains only one subarray, i.e., the sequence itself.
-This two embedded arrays for every patient is needed, since a description of a patient and the intens can contain several sequences.
+This two embedded arrays for every patient is needed, since a description of a patient and the intents can contain several sequences.
 However, in our particular example every patient is described by only one sequence.

 ## Settings